Fuseiniabdullai502/report-card-generator/README.md

 #### Firebase Setup

 The application uses Firebase for authentication and Firestore.
-You need to connect it to a Firebase project.
-This requires two types of configuration: client-side (for the browser) and server-side (for secure admin actions).
+You need to connect it to a Firebase project and provide two sets of credentials: one for the client-side app (browser) and one for the Admin SDK (server).

 ##### Step 1: Client SDK Credentials (for the browser)

 1. If you don't have one, [**create a Firebase project**](https://firebase.google.com/docs/web/setup#create-project).
 2. In your project's dashboard, go to **Project Settings** (the gear icon) > **General** tab.
 3. Scroll down to the "Your apps" section and click on the **Web** icon (`</>`) to register a new web app.
 If you already have a web app, you can use its configuration.
 4. After registering, Firebase will show you a configuration object.
 Copy the values from this object into the corresponding `NEXT_PUBLIC_FIREBASE_*` variables in your `.env` file.
-The keys you need from this object are `apiKey`, `authDomain`, `projectId`, `storageBucket`, `messagingSenderId`, `appId`, and `measurementId`.

 ##### Step 2: Admin SDK Credentials (for the server)

 The Admin SDK is required for secure server actions like deactivating users and deleting invites.
-This setup supports a local file for development.
-For production, you would typically set the `GOOGLE_APPLICATION_CREDENTIALS` content as a single environment variable in your hosting provider's settings.
+This setup supports two methods: a local file for development and an environment variable for production.

 **For Local Development:**